redhat-developer/app-services-sdk-js/CONTRIBUTING.md

     - Replace `<unique-service-id>` with a clear, unique identifer for your service.
 Previous examples include `kafka-mgmt` and `srs-mgmt`.
     - Replace `<v1alpha>` with the major API version of your service.
     - Replace `<openai_file_download_url>` with the direct URL to the raw OpenAPI document.
 Example: [https://raw.githubusercontent.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/main/openapi/kas-fleet-manager.yaml](https://raw.githubusercontent.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/main/openapi/kas-fleet-manager.yaml)

+## Release process

+### Automatic

+1. Got to releases and create new tag with semver format.
+For example `0.4.2-alpha1`
+2. CI/CD process will update and release npm packages for you

+### Manual

+1. Execute `yarn setupRelease $VERSION`
+2. Execute npm publish --workspace=packages --dry-run